 On a flight last year from Lake Tana, the source of the Blue Nile, to the mythical town of Lalibela, I gazed over the immensity of the arid mountain ranges and pondered this peculiar and beautiful race.
 These tall, lean people with coffee coloured skin and elegant manners are a conundrum.
 You are immediately at ease with them and for westerners, their diet with many fruits and vegetables and Christian beliefs bring much familiarity.
 For a man, the women are strikingly attractive.
 Yet despite these familiarities, they are a unique people with a fascinating culture and history.

 I digress.
 Arriving at the back of beyond airport of Lalibela, we drove up the winding road to the town itself.
-Lalibela is named after a twelfth century Ethiopian emperor who was moved to build a new Jerusalem after the capture of the old by Moors and Saracens.
-It is one of the holiest cities in Ethiopia and a site of pilgrimage by the Orthodox Christians.
+Lalibela is named after a twelfth-century Ethiopian emperor who was moved to build a new Jerusalem after the capture of the old by Moors and Saracens.
+It is one of the holiest cities in Ethiopia and a site of pilgrimage for the Orthodox Christians.

 I stayed only two days but could have stayed for much longer.
 Along with Axum and Gondar, these are places which one ought to see before you die.
 If you are looking for something different, something fascinating and unique and still relatively undiscovered in this busy, busy world; you will find it in Ethiopia.